Team-on/works/2_prj/[C#] GraphSity/README.md

 ﻿# Graph editor
- Програма для знаходження найкоротшої відстані між графами і їх візуалізації
+ App for finding shortest distance between graphs and their rendering

-## Фичи:
+## Features:
- * Додавати і видаляти графи та шляхи між ними.
+ * Add and remove graphs or paths
- * Переміження графів по екрану
+ * Move graphs
- * Знаходження найкоротшого шляху
+ * Fidn shortest way

-## Зроблено на
+## Made with:
  * С#
  * WPF